NAU-PIXEL/Thermal-Inertia-for-Mars-Analogs/README.md

  TIMA is a finite element numerical model of soil heat transfer that that considers time-variability in thermal conductivity as a function of temperature, moisture, and composition.
 The detailed parametrization of thermal conductivity is meant to enable direct translation between soil thermophysical properties on Earth and Mars.
 This repository is maintained by [Ari Koeppel](https://earthsciences.dartmouth.edu/people/ari-koeppel).
 Please cite Koeppel et al., (2024) when using the model.

+ Note: the 2D implementation of the model using raster data is requiring some reconstruction and will be available here soon!

 # References:
 Koeppel, A.H., Edwards, C.S., Edgar, L.A., Nowicki, S., Bennett, K.A., Gullikson, A., Piqueux, S., Eifert, H., Chapline, D. and Rogers, A.D., 2024.
 A novel surface energy balance method for thermal inertia studies of terrestrial analogs.
 Earth and Space Science, 11(9), p.e2023EA003259.